 There is no argument that innovation is the crux of entrepreneurship.
 No matter the industry, product or service, or market, without innovation and creativity, any entrepreneurial venture cannot be successful.

-Hence, with new ventures, products, technologies, markets, increased quality of goods, and others that are a product of innovation and entrepreneurship, the Gross Domestic Products increases considerably as it has a positive impact on the economy.
+Hence, with new ventures, products, technologies, markets, increased quality of goods, and others that are a product of innovation and entrepreneurship, the Gross Domestic Product increases considerably as it has a positive impact on the economy.

 Why Millennials Prefer Entrepreneurship in India Over Traditional working